SisterHouse Mission Statement:

 Judy Garber, Treasurer

-I achieved my CPA designation over forty years ago and currently own an accounting, tax and financial planning practice in Buffalo Grove.
-Married for thirty seven years, I have three children and two grandchildren.
-I have been involved in SisterHouse for about 5 years.
-It is my favorite charity as I help these women transform their lives for the better.
+Judy achieved her CPA designation over forty years ago and currently owns an accounting, tax and financial planning practice in Buffalo Grove.
+Married for thirty seven years, Judy has three children and two grandchildren.
+She has been involved in SisterHouse for about 5 years.
+It is her favorite charity as she helps these women transform their lives for the better.

 Sister Jane Forni, Council Liaison